sarafen/charlie-docs/index.md

 ### License

-Charlie is released under an MIT license.
+Charlie is released under a Hippocratic 2.1 license.

 ### Contributing